 A cot, for babies under two years, and a highchair, is in most cases provided free of charge at our properties if requested at the time of booking the property.
 If there is a charge for a cot or highchair, you will be advised of this at the time of booking.
 Although most of our properties provide cots and highchairs that comply with British standards, we cannot guarantee that this is the case in every case.

 There is no need to scrub the floor when you leave, but dishes should be clean and put away, rubbish should be disposed of, and your apartment or villa should be in a tidy state.
 It will be cleaned after you leave and if found to be in a dirty state extra cleaning charges may be made.

 If you stay for 2 weeks you will have a mid stay clean.
 If you stay for less time than this and still wish to have a clean, you will need to contact us to arrange, and there will be a fee to pay.

-Pets are not generally accepted by the house owners.
-If you want to bring one with you, please check in advance if this is possible (not all owners will accept pets).
+If you want to bring a pet with you, please check in advance if this is possible (not all owners will accept pets).
 If accepted, you may be requested to pay an additional security deposit and/or provide adequate insurance.
 Please note for the comfort of subsequent guests, pets are not to use bedrooms, furniture, or the pool and any dog mess is to be cleaned up as it occurs

 Is very expensive in Italy and should be used sparingly, but of course, you'll want to be comfortable.
 If you are cold, please notify the owner of your villa or apartment.
 Heating charges are not normally included in the villa rental price but are payable locally based on (metered) consumption.
 Please never leave windows open while the heat is on.
 Unless new regulations come into place, in Tuscany the heating can be used only from November to the end of April (8 hours a day).
 Outside of this period the possibility of using the heating and the cost of such must be determined directly with the owner or his/her representative.